Complete Guide to Quality Key Performance Indicators

 • Manufacturing industry: percentage of defective products, average production time, rework rate.

-• Technology industry: Customer response time, first contact problem resolution rate, customer satisfaction with product.
+• Technology industry: customer response time, first-contact resolution rate, product satisfaction.

 Frequently Asked Questions About Quality KPIs